Ingeborg Gjærum

 Ingeborg Gjærum (born 16 April 1985) is a Norwegian environmentalist.

-She hails from Ottestad.
-She broke national news in 2005, when she was a central board member of Natur og Ungdom.
-She was deputy leader from 2006 to 2008, and became leader in 2008.
-She remained so until 2009.
+She hails from Ottestad in Stange Municipality.
+She broke national news in 2005, when she was a central board member of the youth environment protecting organisation Natur og Ungdom.
+She served as its deputy leader from 2006 to 2008, and as its leader in 2008 and 2009.

 In 2010 she was hired by the public relations firm Burson-Marsteller.